This guide applies to all PhD applicants no matter the type of PhD study structure.

 If a student is admitted, it is the responsibility of Aarhus University to ensure that a complete financing plan is in place for the PhD student in connection with admission.
 The plan covers all expenses for the PhD programme: Scholarship/fellowship, tuition fee, running costs, incl. expenses for mobility plans, etc.

 All accepted PhD students must pay tuition.
 In most cases, tuition is covered by the PhD financing plan.
 However, if the PhD student is self-financed, for example via international grants or private funding, the PhD student must secure the tuition fee him- or herself.
 Failing to pay tuition in due time will result in termination of enrolment in the PhD programme.
+Note that at any time during the recruitment process, GSTS may ask self-financed applicants to document being able to pay the tuition fee.

 Please note that you must have all relevant appendices, attachments, addresses for referees, etc. ready when you apply, as the entire application must be uploaded in one go.
 A partially completed application cannot be saved and completed later.